LizelotMeb/information-retrieval/README.md

 ## How The Code Is Organized

-The project is split into two parts:
+The project is split into three parts:

 - `src/pipelines.py`: reusable helper code for building retrieval pipelines, caching ranking outputs, and comparing systems per query
+- `src/analysis.py`: helper code for lightweight query-level analysis, gain labels, and result summaries
 - `notebooks/experiments.ipynb`: the main notebook that imports those helpers and runs the experiments

 `src/pipelines.py` is used for: